TERMS AND CONDITIONS for Online Courses and Awards

 e) You have complied with the relevant provisions of the General Data Protection Regulation applicable in the European Union and the Data Protection Act 2018 applicable in the United Kingdom.

-2.4 In the event that we discover you have given incorrect information under paragraph 2.3 above we shall be entitled to terminate your course with immediate effect and any course fees paid shall not be refunded.
+2.4 In the event that we discover you have given incorrect information under paragraph 2.3 above we shall be entitled to terminate your course or award application with immediate effect and any fees paid shall not be refunded.

 3. How the contract is formed between you and us

-3.1 In order to purchase a course, you will be asked then to complete your purchase by providing a debit or credit card for the course you have selected.
-You will receive a receipt for your purchase by email ('order confirmation') and you will then be provided with further details on how to join the live online course on the given date.
+3.1 In order to purchase a course or award, you will be asked then to complete your purchase by providing a debit or credit card for the course/ award you have selected.
+You will receive a receipt for your purchase by email ('order confirmation') and you will then be provided with further details on how to join the live online course on the given date or the award details and documents.
 The contract is formed between us when you receive the order confirmation.

 3.3 You warrant that all information provided to us by you for the purposes of the contract is complete and accurate.

-3.4 Where a course or courses cover subjects affecting people such as (but not limited to) trauma, crisis, loss, neglect and addiction, by registering, you accept that you may yourself be affected by the course and have taken the appropriate steps to safeguard yourself from any side effects that may occur.
+3.4 Where a course, courses or award cover subjects affecting people such as (but not limited to) trauma, crisis, loss, neglect and addiction, by registering, you accept that you may yourself be affected by the course or award and have taken the appropriate steps to safeguard yourself from any side effects that may occur.

-3.5 Whilst we take care to ensure that recommendations and statements made within any course are reasonable and are acceptable practice, we do not accept any responsibility for any action a course participant, whether as a consumer or as a professional, takes or does not take as a result of taking a course.
+3.5 Whilst we take care to ensure that recommendations and statements made within any course or award criteria are reasonable and are acceptable practice, we do not accept any responsibility for any action a course participant or award applicant, whether as a consumer or as a professional, takes or does not take as a result of taking a course or applying for an award.

 4. Price and payment

-4.1 The course fee will be as quoted on the site at the time of order and will be inclusive of UK Value Added Tax (VAT).
+4.1 The course/ award fee will be as quoted on the site at the time of order and will be inclusive of UK Value Added Tax (VAT).
 A receipt for the course fee or fees will be raised with the order confirmation.

 4.2 Prices are liable to change at any time, but there will be no price change on a course for which you have received an order confirmation.

 4.3 Payment by you via our site must be by credit or debit card; we accept most major debit and credit cards.
-You must contact if you wish to pay the course fee by another method.
+You must contact if you wish to pay fees by another method.

 6. Our liability